 A third person nonfiction narrative is expressed like fiction with character voices.
 This nonfiction story telling style is possible because the subject is larger than life with copious humor.
 I call this “Paul Bunyan nonfiction”.

 This is an example of a first person narrator dialect sustained through the book.
-Having grown up in Colorado, this is perhaps the easiest dialect style for me to portray.

 About - Jim Patton

 Story Telling vs Narrating

 I love voicing characters.
 The hard part is narration.
 But everyone is a character, including the narrator!
 Characters tell stories.
 They don’t read books.
 It’s important to me that I “tell” your story, not “read” your book.